 Merry Christmas!
-Did you know that more people will be turning on and activating their brand new iPad today more than any other day of the year!
-Over 1 million new iPads will be booted up for the first time today – and with every new tablet, it means new apps as well.
+Did you know that more people will be turning on and activating their brand new iPad today more than any other day of the year?
+Over one million new iPads will be booted up for the first time today — and with every new tablet, it means new apps as well.

 If you’re an investor or trader, you probably want to have a screen on your iPad dedicated to investing stuff.
 I know that I do!